Safety Assessment of Sugar Substitutes

 Sucralose

-Many laboratory reports presented experimental results that significant percentage of the ingested sucralose is unabsorbed by the gastrointestinal tract and is normally eliminated through large intestine.
-Large amount of the absorbed sucralose from GI tract is taken from the blood by means of kidneys and discharged from the bladder and urine.
-The remaining absorbed portion of sucralose goes through the metabolizing situation.
+Sucralose has been internationally approved to be used for human consumption and it has been legally confirmed that it has no contributory factor to cancer diseases.
+Numerous in vivo studies have found that the significant percentage of the ingested sucralose is unabsorbed in the gastrointestinal (GI) tract and is normally eliminated through the large intestine.
+Large amount of the absorbed sucralose from the GI tract is taken from the blood by means of kidneys and discharged from the bladder and urine.
+The remaining absorbed portion of the sucralose goes through the metabolising process.
+Sucralose has been found to be toxicologically safe and it does not stimulate immunological system.
+Animal experimentation found the correlation of sucralose intake with lowering the normal weight of thymus.
+This was considered as an inconclusive evidence due to the fact that animals were fed an extreme overdose of sucralose (750 mg/kg per day).

 Cyclamate